-Long plagued by heart issues, he’s reportedly currently suffering from heart failure, plus kidney failure due to diabetes, and unfortunately some dementia, too.
+Long plagued by heart issues, he’s reportedly currently also suffering from kidney problems due to diabetes, too.

 The CHARAS director is currently staying at Isabella House, in Washington Heights, at 515 Audubon Ave., which is connected to the Isabella Center for Rehabilitation and Nursing Care.
 He’s in Room 1373.
 The main phone number there is 917-563-2662 .